 John Griffiths completed his Bachelor’s degree in Psychology at the University of Western Ontario and his Masters of Counselling at Athabasca University, with a specialization in Career Counselling.
 He has worked as an Employment and Career Counsellor, a Vocational Rehabilitation Consultant, and a Psychotherapist.
 More recently he has taken on leadership roles in the non-profit sector and currently holds the position of Director Workforce Development, Employment Services and Training at Goodwill Industries Ontario Great Lakes.
 John’s research interests encompass employment and career development as they interact with quality of life for individuals and communities.
 John is the lead community collaborator on the Boundaries and Possiblities study.
 He can be reached at firstname.lastname@example.org.

-Suzanne Huot is an Assistant Professor in the School of Occupational Therapy at Western University where she received her Honors BA and MA in Geography, and PhD in Health and Rehabilitation Sciences (Occupational Science).
+Suzanne Huot is an Assistant Professor in the Department of Occupational Science and Occupational Therapy at the University of British Columbia.
+Dr. Huot received her PhD in Health and Rehabilitation Sciences (Occupational Science) at Western University, where she also received her MA and Honors BA in Geography.
 She is a member of the Canadian Society of Occupational Scientists and a board member of the International Society for Occupational Science.
 Her research interests include occupational science, international migration and integration, Francophone minority communities, and critical qualitative research methodologies.
 Dr Huot is a co-investigator on the Boundaries and Possibilities study.
 She can be reached at firstname.lastname@example.org.